🧪 Our review process

-Fluorescent lighting is a great option for indoor plant varieties that enjoy either low or medium light conditions, like Snake Plants, Dracaenas, and Aglaonemas.
+Fluorescent lighting is a great option for indoor plant varieties that enjoy either full sun or low or medium light conditions, like Snake Plants, Dracaenas, and Aglaonemas.
 Fluorescents also make great seed-raising lights, offering optimal lighting conditions that encourage new seedlings to put out robust growth.

 Fluorescent lights are typically manufactured in a variety of sizes.
 The most common sizes you’ll find out there for grow lights are T5, T8, and T12s.
 As a general rule of thumb, the narrower fluorescent tubes are, the more efficient and brighter they will be.
 Fluorescent lights are often measured in kelvin, a measurement of color temperature.

 For example, you’ll often see fluorescent grow lights labeled as 2100K or 6500K.
 Basically, for grow light’s kelvin is a measure of warmth or coolness.
 The higher the measure of kelvin the bluer or cooler a fluorescent light will appear.
 The warmer the light, the redder or warmer a fluorescent light will appear.
 So a 6500K fluorescent light will be bluer than the 2100K light.

 Fluorescent lights also come in compact options commonly referred to as CFLs.
 You know them, they’re those twisted bulb-like fluorescents you can buy from the store.
 Compact fluorescent lights are run at the fraction of the cost of incandescent lights and are cheaper to run than larger fluorescents.
 Just be careful, as their wattage does vary, so be sure to do some solid research before choosing the correct ones for your indoor plants.

 - Fluoros are perfect for houseplant varieties that like low and medium lighting conditions

 - Make a great option for raising seedlings